Deferred Compensation

 Quick Tips to Make Deferred Compensation and Social Security Taxes Work in Your Favor

-2. Know Your Wage Base Limit: If you’re close to the Social Security tax cap, deferring income can be a handy way to avoid higher tax bills.
-Just remember that Medicare has no cap, so it’ll still take its cut.
+2. Understand the Wage Base Limit: If you're nearing the Social Security tax cap, deferring income can be a strategic way to minimize tax burdens.
+However, keep in mind that Medicare tax under the Federal Insurance Contributions Act (FICA) has no cap, so it will still apply.

 Bottom Line: Deferred Compensation Isn’t a Social Security Tax Escape, But It Can Help